carsongoodwin32/rosetta2_avx_dive/README.md

 ```

 And we can run the .exe that it generated.
-The results are not too surprising to be honest:
+The results are not too surprising to be honest (Run on a Dell XPS 15 with a 13700h):
 ```
 ---------------------------Average of 10 Runs------------------------------- SSE2 vs AVX: 2.88142% runtime difference